-During a daily inspection, you might notice a little algae growth or slightly cloudy water.
+During a daily inspection, you might notice that the pool has slightly cloudy water or a little algae growth.
 If you have been away from your pool for a few days or weeks, then you'll probably return to see it full of algae.

 I hope this article will help you manage any water clarity issues, fix a green or cloudy pool, and prevent any future problems.